CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 By default, `save` will not overwrite existing files.
 To do so, use the `replace` option.

 ```
-save // Saves a new copy with the same name, failing it it already exists.
+save newfile // Saves a new copy with a new name, failing it "newfile" already exists.
 save, replace // Replaces the existing copy with the same name
-save newfile // Saves a new copy with a new name, failing it "newfile" already exists.
 save newfile, replace // Replaces the new name copy.
 ```